Project: Security Sector Oversight: Protecting Democratic Consolidation from Authoritarian Backsliding and Partisan Abuse

-Richard Stacey served as Director of Research at Constitutional Transitions at NYU Law until joining the Faculty of Law at the University of Toronto as an Assistant Professor.
+Richard Stacey previously served as Director of Research at Constitutional Transitions and is now an Assistant Professor at the Faculty of Law, University of Toronto.
 He holds a PhD from New York University’s Institute for Law and Society and bachelors degrees in political theory and law from the University of the Witwatersrand in Johannesburg, South Africa.
 He served as law clerk to Justice Kate O’Regan and Justice Bess Nkabinde at the Constitutional Court of South Africa, and has taught courses in political theory, constitutional law, administrative law and human rights at the University of Witwatersrand, the University of Cape Town and the City University of New York Law School.
-In 2009 he was a research consultant during Kenya’s constitutional review process and has remained involved in constitutional transitions around the world, providing technical advice through Constitutional Transitions in Tunisia, Libya, and Egypt.
+He was involved in an advisory capacity in constitutional transitions in Kenya (2009), Tunisia (2012-14), Egypt (2013) and Libya (2013).
 His work has appeared in a number of journals of law and political theory, the multi-author reference work Constitutional Law of South Africa (of which he acts as co-editor), and in books on constitutional design, land reform, and women’s rights.